John Capozzi: Green Home in Hillcrest

 In August 2009 Capozzi made headlines in a local publication, East of the River.
 The former shadow Rep was highlighted by reporter, Gerri Williams in an article called 'A Green Home in Hillcrest'.
-Capozzi and his wife Sue built the first Green Home located in the South East region of Washington, D.C.
+Capozzi and his wife Sue built the first Green Home with solar panels and LED thermal heating and cooling located in the South East region of Washington, D.C.